typemiguel/WalnutiQ/README.md

           - MARK_I = the core logic for the partial brain model.
 Includes abstract data types for basic brain structures and learning algorithms that simulate how the brain learns
-            + connectTypes = Classes allow the different brain structures in MARK I to connect to each other in a variety of ways
+            + connectTypes = classes allow the different brain structures in MARK I to connect to each other in a variety of ways
-          - theory = Contains a class MemoryClassifier.java for identifying what category a new image is in given a nervous system that has been trained on images from this category (Currently not working)
+          - theory = contains a class MemoryClassifier.java for identifying what category a new image is in given a nervous system that has been trained on images from this category (Currently not working)
-          - util = Classes that enable the brain model properties to be viewed graphically and efficiently saved and opened
+          - util = classes that enable the brain model properties to be viewed graphically and efficiently saved and opened
   - tests = test classes for important classes in the ```src/``` folder
       + model